 This is the fourth Wardruna song on this list (previous ones are ranked #43, #24 and #12).
 It is also the first song I had ever heard from Wardruna.
 I was watching The History Channel’s ‘Vikings’ and this mournful song came on.
 The show barely went to commercial over before I hit-up my laptop to find out the name of the group.
 This song is all about sorrow, which you hear in the brief lyrics (Danish to English translation): “Laukr is water tears from the eye waterfalls from mountains drops from ice waves on water.
 The waves rock me and deeply, I fall asleep.”
 The song has an end-of-days feel to it, yet it’s somehow not depressing

-9. Wait for It (Hamilton Soundtrack) – Leslie Odom, Jr.
+9. Wait For It (Hamilton Soundtrack) – Leslie Odom, Jr.

 8. All Hands On Desk – Tinashe

 Tinashe can sing and dance, and has been pretty busy putting out music.
-Yet, she hasn’t come close to re-capturing the pumpin’ heat on this R&B/electronic music jam.
+Yet, she hasn’t come close to re-capturing the pumpin’ vibe on this R&B/electronic music jam.
 I must admit the captivating video (wide-screen shot of dancers in cargo holds, the choreography), at first, did increase my interest in the song.
 However, in the end, her crisp, sexy vocals and the catchy beat ruled the day.
-Plus I love singing the chorus: “All hands on deck.
+Plus, I love singing the chorus: “All hands on deck.
 All in front all in the back just like that, like that.
 Imma blow your mind take it out on the floor like that, like that.
 Imma blow your mind like that.”
 It’s a song that will get you moving whether you’re in the dance club or home alone remembering the last time you went to a club.

 7. Nara – alt-J

 This is the second of two songs from alt-J on this list.
 I would’ve never guessed that two songs from alt-J would be on this list, let alone one of them being in the Top 10.
 Of the two songs, I actually prefer ‘Hunger of the Pine’ (#14 on this list) over ‘Nara’, not that the latter is musically inferior to the former.
 Lyrically, this song, which seems to be about a love between two men, is less dense than most songs by this group.
 As for the vocals, I really like the high falsetto parts, which make for a nice contrast to the semi-eerie music.
 If I was going to introduce someone to alt-J’s music, this song wouldn’t be the first one I would play for them.
-I’m not sure if it’s a good representation of their music catalog, but it’s not a bad one either.
+I’m not sure if it’s a good representation of their music catalog, but it’s definitely not a bad one either.